brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 For my own purposes, I ended up putting [ULIDs](https://github.com/ulid/spec) [4] into production.
 I probably would have used UUID V6 if it was more standard and more broadly available, but for my money, ULID seems to be the K-sorted ID format with the most uptake and most language-specific implementations.

 We were already using UUIDs so the format we chose needed to be UUID compatible.
 Even if didn't, being able to reuse the built-in Postgres `uuid` data type is very convenient -- drivers all support it out of the box, and there's very little friction in getting everything working.
+We're using [pgx](https://github.com/jackc/pgx) so our IDs are not only stored efficiently in Postgres as 16-byte arrays, but transferred as byte arrays using Postgres' binary protocol, treated as `[16]byte` in our Go code, and only rendered as strings at the last possible moment when data needs to be sent back to a user.
+(As opposed to in most languages/frameworks where UUIDs become a string before they leave the database.)

 I wrote a simple UUID-compatible SQL generation function: